WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/06-submit.md

 ```

 ST is status and can be R (RUNNING), PD (PENDING), CA (CANCELLED).
-If the job is stuck in pending, REASON column will reflect the reason.
+If the job is stuck in pending, REASON column will reflect the reason, which can be any of the following.

 * Priority: There are higher priority jobs than yours
 * Resources: Job is waiting for resources